Green-Software-Foundation/patterns/docs/catalog/cloud/remove-unused-assets.md

 ## Considerations

-- Before decommissioning resources consider workloads that run rarely, for example generating quarterly or yearly reports
+- Consider creating monitoring to more easily identify resources that are no longer needed

 ## References